| aa | a type of lava. |

 | mudhole | a place that stays damp and muddy. |

-| muir | a moor. |
+| muir | (Scots) a moor. |

-| nala nalla nallah nulla nullah | in India, a ravine, a watercourse. |
+| nallah | (Hindi) a ravine, a watercourse. |

 | naze | a headland or cape. |

-| nek | a col, a pass in a mountain range. |
+| nek | (S. Afr.) a col, a pass in a mountain range. |

 | ness | a headland. |

-| neve | old compressed snow, aka FIRN. |
+| neve | (Fr.) old compressed snow, aka firn. |

 | nondesert | not related to or living in a desert. |

-| noup | in the Shetlands, a crag, a steep headland. |
+| noup | (Obs.) in the Shetlands, a crag, a steep headland. |

-| nulla | see NALA. |
+| nulla | (Hindi) a ravine, a watercourse. |

-| nullah | see NALA. |
+| nullah | (Hindi) a ravine, a watercourse. |

-| nunatak | a point of rock appearing above the surface of land ice > NUNATAKS or (Swedish) NUNATAKER.
-[Inupiaq (Greenlandic) nunataq.] |
+| nunatak | (Inuit) a point of rock appearing above the surface of land ice. |

-| oasis | a fertile spot in a desert > OASES. |
+| oasis | a fertile spot in a desert. |

-| oreological | relating to OREOLOGY. |
+| orological | of or pertaining to orology. |

 | ose | an esker, a narrow ridge of gravel and sand. |

-| outback | the remote, uncultivated, and usu. uninhabited inland districts of Australia; any remote or sparsely populated region. |
+| outback | the remote, uncultivated, and usually uninhabited inland districts of Australia; any remote or sparsely populated region. |

-| outcrop | any place where bedrock is visible on the surface of the Earth; (verb) to form an outcrop > OUTCROPS, OUTCROPPING, OUTCROPPED. |
+| outcrop | any place where bedrock is visible on the surface of the Earth; (verb) to form an outcrop. |

-| outwash | beds of sand and gravel laid down by glacial melt water. |
+| outwash | a bed of sand and gravel laid down by glacial melt water. |

-| overfold | a fold tilted over so that the dip on both sides of the axis is in the same direction; (verb) of folded strata > to be pushed beyond the vertical, so as to form an overfold. |
+| overfold | a fold tilted over so that the dip on both sides of the axis is in the same direction; (verb) of folded strata, to be pushed beyond the vertical, so as to form an overfold. |

 | overwash | material carried by glacier streams over a frontal moraine. |